Simple surf stretches that you can perform with your board

 Firstly just grab your opposite wrist and take a nice side stretch to give the muscles between your ribs, your intercostals, a bit of respite.

-Next cross one arm under the other and then wrap your arms to the best of your ability; for some of you this may mean just working the backs of your hands towards each other, for others you may be able to clap the front of your palms together.
-Either way you should feel a nice stretch in your upper trapezius muscles and rhomboids, especially if you tuck your chin as well.
+Next, cross one arm under the other and then wrap your arms to the best of your ability.
+This may mean just working the backs of your hands towards each other, or you may be able to clap the front of your palms together.
+Either way, you should feel a nice stretch in your upper trapezius muscles and rhomboids, especially if you tuck your chin as well.

-Finally reach up and over your shoulder with one arm and then bring the opposite arm down and round behind your back and see if you can reach your hands together.
+Finally, reach up and over your shoulder with one arm and then bring the opposite arm down and round behind your back.
+See if you can reach your hands together.
 This will stretch out the triceps of the top arm and the deltoids and pecs of the lower arm.
-If you can’t reach your hands together try holding onto your rash vest or wetsuit and pull on it as resistance.
+If you can’t reach your hands together, try holding onto your rash vest or wetsuit and pull on it as resistance.

 (I am a verified Amazon Associate and make a small commission if you buy any products via my in-page links.
 This helps towards supporting me as a hard-